autotest/virt-test/README.rst

 Install the p7zip file archiver so you can uncompress the JeOS [2] image.

-# yum install -y p7zip
+# yum install p7zip

 Install the autotest-framework package, to provide the needed autotest libs.

-# yum install autotest-framework
+# yum --enable-repo=updates-testing install autotest-framework

 Execute the bootstrap script
 ------------------------